 Sean Tedesco is in his 14th season at the helm of both the men’s and women’s swimming and diving teams at the U.S. Merchant Marine Academy.
 Since his arrival at Kings Point, Tedesco led the men’s squad to six consecutive Skyline Conference titles (as part of nine overall) and eight straight Landmark Conference Championships, the latter makes the Mariners the only team to win the men's crown in league history.

 Tedesco has also garnered 18 Coach of the Year honors through his 14 seasons.
-Tedesco has nabbed Landmark Conference Coach of the Year honors on four occasions (men’s), the Skyline Coach of the Year Award nine times (six men’s/three women’s) and the Metropolitan Conference Men’s Swimming Coach of the Year in 2004 and 2006.
+Tedesco has nabbed Landmark Conference Coach of the Year honors on five occasions (men’s), the Skyline Coach of the Year Award nine times (six men’s/three women’s) and the Metropolitan Conference Men’s Swimming Coach of the Year in 2004 and 2006.
 In 2005 and 2008, the Academy named him the recipient of the Coach Omeletchenko Coach of the Year Award.

 The 2011-12 campaign ended with a first for Tedesco as Kevin Lindgren qualified for the U.S. Olympic Trials.
 Overall, Tedesco has coached five NCAA DIII individual national champions.
 During his tenure, the Blue and Gray have made 87 standards for the NCAA Division III Championships.